 - Clinical Breast Exam or CBE is an exam by a doctor or other medical professional that looks for abnormal growths in the breasts or the lymph nodes

-- For higher risk patients, MRI may be considered.
-MRIs are more sensitive than mammograms, but have a higher rate of false-positives
+- For higher-risk patients, MRI may be considered.
+MRIs are more sensitive than mammograms but have a higher rate of false-positives

 Are There Risks of Breast Cancer Screening?

 There are typically very few, if any, medical risks associated with being screened for breast cancer.
 The greatest concern revolves around false positive and false negative results.
-Inaccurate results are possible with even the most sensitive machinery and best of radiologists.
+Inaccurate results are possible with even the most sensitive machinery and the best of radiologists.
 A false positive often creates an extremely stressful emotional situation for the patient, while a false negative may allow cancerous lesions to grow untreated.
 For now, these are risks that cannot be avoided.

 In all, screening for breast cancer is a very positive development that has saved countless lives.
-Patients should be aware of their risk factors and should speak to their physician about an appropriate screening schedule for their circumstance.
+Patients should be aware of their risk factors and should speak to their physician about an appropriate screening schedule for their circumstances.
 Alabama Public Health organizes free breast cancer screening for eligible women here: http://www.alabamapublichealth.gov/bandc/